Saturday, December 30, 2023

 The card’s title includes another triad of symbols:

-The ‘U’: The twenty-first letter of the English alphabet represents uracil, a key component of DNA, which forms the tapestry of existence.
+The ‘U’: The twenty-first letter of the English alphabet suggests uracil, a key component of DNA, which forms the tapestry of existence.
 On the periodic table of elements ‘U’ is the symbol for uranium.
 Its esoteric value is connected to inspiration, optimism, and creative self-expression.

 Numeral 6: The Pythagorean meaning of this number is harmony.
 It is the numerical value of the Hebrew letter Vav which appears at the top of the cartouche.
 Both letter and numeral link divine insight with successful earthly endeavors.